kubernetes-retired/service-catalog/docs/v1/api.md

 has been successfully executed.
 Consumers may reference these resources to begin using the backing service it represents.

-## `ServiceInstanceClaim`
+## `ServiceClaim`

-This resource is used by the consumer to get credentials for the backing service that a pre-existing `ServiceInstance` represents.
+This resource is used by the consumer to get credentials for a backing service.

 The byproducts of a successfully executed claim will be binding information in the form of other, standard Kubernetes resources.
 We expect these to be